Piracy: Piracy in the Ming dynasty

 Pirates in the Ming era tended to come from populations on the geographic periphery of the state.
 They were recruited largely from the lower classes of society, including poor fishermen, and many were fleeing from obligatory labor on state-building projects organized by the dynasty.
-These lower-class men, and sometimes women, may have fled taxation or conscription by the state in the search of better opportunities and wealth, and willingly joined local pirate bands.
-These local, lower class individuals seem to have felt unrepresented, and traded the small amount of security afforded them from their allegiance to the state for the promise of a relatively improved existence engaging in smuggling or other illegal trade.
+These lower-class men, and sometimes women, may have fled taxation or conscription by the state in search of better opportunities and wealth, and willingly joined local pirate bands.
+These local, lower-class individuals seem to have felt unrepresented, and traded the small amount of security afforded them from their allegiance to the state for the promise of a relatively improved existence engaging in smuggling or other illegal trade.

-Originally, pirates in the coastal areas near Fujian and Zhejiang may have been Japanese, suggested by the Ming government referring to them as "wokou (倭寇)", but it is probable that piracy was a multi-ethnic profession by the 16th century, although coastal brigands continued to be referred to as wokou in many government documents.
+Originally, pirates in the coastal areas near Fujian and Zhejiang may have been Japanese, as suggested by the Ming government referring to them as "wokou (倭寇)", but piracy was probably a multi-ethnic profession by the 16th century, although coastal brigands continued to be referred to as wokou in many government documents.
 Most pirates were probably Han Chinese, but Japanese and even Europeans engaged in pirate activities in the region.

 Illegal trade and authority

-Pirates engaged in a number of different schemes to make a living.
+Pirates engaged in many different schemes to make a living.
 Smuggling and illegal trade overseas were major sources of revenue for pirate bands, both large and small.
-As the Ming government mostly outlawed private trade overseas, at least until the overseas silver trade contributed to a lifting of the ban, pirates basically could almost by default control the market for any number of foreign goods.
+As the Ming government mostly outlawed private trade overseas, at least until the overseas silver trade contributed to a lifting of the ban, pirates could, by default, control the market for any number of foreign goods.
 The geography of the coastline made chasing pirates quite difficult for the authorities, and private overseas trade began to transform coastal societies by the 15th century, as nearly all aspects of the local society benefitted from or associated with illegal trade.
 The desire to trade for silver eventually led to open conflict between the Ming and illegal smugglers and pirates.
 This conflict, along with local merchants in southern China, helped persuade the Ming court to end the haijin ban on private international trade in 1567.

 Pirates also projected local political authority.
 Larger pirate bands could act as local governing bodies for coastal communities, collecting taxes and engaging in "protection" schemes.
 In addition to illegal goods, pirates ostensibly offered security to communities on land in exchange for a tax.
-These bands also wrote and codified laws that redistributed wealth, punished crimes, and provided protection for the taxed community.
+These bands also wrote and codified laws that redistributed wealth, punished crimes, and protected the taxed community.
 These laws were strictly followed by the pirates, as well.
 The political structures tended to look similar to the Ming structures.